Sodo and Humbo

 Only 3% of Ethiopia’s natural forest remain.
 The advanced deforestation leads to increased greenhouse gas emissions, reduced sequestration of carbon in soil and trees, and vulnerable ecosystems.

-The Gold Standard Certified Sodo and Humbo Project aims to reverse the deforestation trend and re-establish the natural forests of the region, thereby strengthening the natural ecosystems.
+The Gold Standard Certified Sodo and Humbo Project aims to reverse the deforestation trend and re-establish the natural forests of the region, and thereby strengthening the natural ecosystems.
 The project works through active participation from local communities where residents are responsible for project implementation.
 The profits generated by the project are reinvested in community-enhancing initiatives such as education and healthcare.

 During the Sodo and Humbo project, 1.2 million trees will be established and protected.
 In this way, 189 027 tonnes of CO2e emissions will be reduced.